 Repeat steps 1.2.4–1.2.6 with the other three tubes containing the buffy coat-PBS mixture.

-Centrifuge all four tubes containing the mixtures for 20 min at 1,000 x g and 25 °C at a slow braking mode (here, maximum brake = 4).
+Centrifuge all four tubes containing the mixtures for 20 min at 1,000 x g and 25 °C at a slow braking mode.
 Use holders with protective lids for centrifugation.

 Open the lid of each tube, remove the upper layer containing plasma and platelets using a serological pipette, and dispose in a biohazard liquid waste container.